theowlnite/theowlnite/README.md

-- 👋 Hi, I’m @theowlnite
+- 👋 Hi, I’m @theowlnite, currently working as a UX Strategist for a company called Sakha Global.
-- 👀 I am a self taught Graphic Designer, Musician, Video editor, an ECE student and i love developing new skills.
+- 👀 I am a self taught UI/UX Designer, Graphic Designer, Musician, Video editor and I love developing new skills.
-- 🌱 I’m currently working on becoming a Full Stack developer, really looking forward to building a platform to help people out of thier problems using NFTs.
+- 🌱 I’m currently working on becoming a Front End developer, really looking forward to building a platform to help people out of thier problems using NFTs.
 - 💞️ I’m not looking to collaborate on anything right now, but my door isn't locked.
 - 📫 You can contact me on owlnite00@gmail.com